It is a cooperative tax filing program with the IRS which makes it possible for taxpayers to file both federal and state

 services charge you for the State-Only option.
 Typically you are not charged a fee until you print or E-File the return.

-Depending upon the software program that you choose to file your return or the software program you tax preparer uses, you may be able to file the following Arizona Department of Revenue refund or payment due returns forms electronically.
+Depending upon the tax year and software program that you choose to file your return or the software program your tax preparer uses, you may be able to file the following Arizona Department of Revenue returns electronically.

 - 140 Resident Personal Income Tax Return